The Geelong RCB is temporarily processing Requests for Assessment for the Ballarat Region.

 An assessment by a Regional Certifying Body (RCB) is one step in the process of a Direct Entry stream employer nomination application.

-An employee application to the Department of Immigration.
+- An employee application to the Department of Home Affairs.

 Please note: Only Direct Entry Stream Nominations require RCB assessment.